Summary

 • Lifestyle changes with a range of modifiable risk factors may help you to prevent dementia

-• The more you can implement, the better
+• The more you can do, the better

 • These healthy lifestyle habits are good for your overall health in addition to promoting brain health and reducing your risk of other chronic conditions like cancer